Mary Swanzy

-Mary Swanzy HRHA (15 February 1882 – 7 July 1978) was an Irish landscape and genre artist.
-Noted for her eclectic style, she painted in many styles including cubism, futurism, fauvism, and orphism, she was one of Ireland's first abstract painters.
+Mary Swanzy HRHA (15 February 1882 – 7 July 1978) was an Irish painter.
+One of Ireland's first abstract painters, Swanzy was a representative of cubist, futurist, fauvist, and orphist art movements.

 Early life and education

-Mary Swanzy was born in Dublin on 15 February 1882, the second of three daughters of Sir Henry Rosborough Swanzy, an eye surgeon, and his wife Mary (née Denham).
-The family residence was at 23 Merrion Square.
+Swanzy was born on 15 February 1882 in Dublin to Mary Knox Swanzy and Sir Henry Rosborough Swanzy, an ophthalmologist and vice-president of the Royal College of Surgeons in Ireland.
+Swanzy grew up at 23 Merrion Square as one of five siblings, two of which died in infancy.

 Swanzy attended Alexandra College, Earlsfort Terrace, a finishing school at the Lycée in Versailles, France, and a day school in Freiburg, Germany.
 This education meant that Swanzy was fluent in French and German.
 She went on to take art classes at Mary Manning's studio, under the direction of John Butler Yeats.
 Manning encouraged Swanzy to study modelling with John Hughes at the Dublin Metropolitan School of Art.
 Living within walking distance of the National Gallery of Ireland, she spent a lot of time studying and copying the great masters.
 Swanzy's first exhibition was with the Royal Hibernian Academy (RHA) in 1905 with Portrait of a child, continuing to exhibit portraits every year until 1910.
 In 1905 she went to Paris, and worked at the Delacluse studio.
 She went on to attend the studio of Antonio de La Gándara in 1906, and took classes at Académie de la Grande Chaumière and Académie Colarossi.
 Whilst in Paris Swanzy was exposed to the works of Gauguin, Matisse, and Picasso, which made a lasting impression on her.